Cohen Honors College Scholarships

 Scholarships for Incoming First-Year Students

-The Honors College Merit Scholarship awards $500 a year for up to four years to incoming first-year students who are admitted to Wichita State University and are accepted to the Cohen Honors College by the December 1st Priority Date for consideration.
-After December 1st, merit scholarships will be awarded when funds are available.
+The Honors College Merit Scholarship awards $500 a year for up to four years to incoming first-year students who are admitted to Wichita State University and are accepted to the Cohen Honors College by the December 1 priority date for consideration.
+After December 1, merit scholarships will be awarded on a funds available basis.

 To apply for the Cohen Honors College Merit Scholarship, students must submit the WSU Admissions online application and complete the Cohen Honors College online application (select fall).